top of page

 Drawdown and Return/Drawdown ratio

-The maximum Open Drawdown in the tested strategy was -22% compared to -55.19% in the benchmark, resulting in a better Return/Open Drawdown ratio of 9.3 vs 5.07, respectively.
-This means that the tested strategy is less risky and more stable because the maximum capital decline is smaller, leading to better risk management compared to the benchmark.
+The maximum Open Drawdown in the tested strategy was 25.66% compared to 55.19% in the benchmark, which still results in a clearly better Return/Open Drawdown profile for the strategy than for the benchmark.

 Exposure